auberginekenobi/methylation-analysis-tutorial/docs/README.md

 \* Developer note: Dockerize this so that the environment comes pre-distributed?
 ### 1.2.
 Download data
 Bioinformatics frequently requires lots of data.
 This tutorial will use methylation array data of 1,256 medulloblastomas.
-- Download the data at [download link](https://16515-my.sharepoint.com/:u:/g/personal/laurelia_sbpdiscovery_org/EQHc9jxw5WJIvsnr46S2V_oBUagMAKQrreUZQ7jEBsvh9g?e=BlC5eS)
+- Download the data at [download link](https://16515-my.sharepoint.com/:u:/g/personal/laurelia_sbpdiscovery_org/EQHc9jxw5WJIvsnr46S2V_oBUagMAKQrreUZQ7jEBsvh9g?e=BlC5eS).
 - In the UI, navigate to the methylation-analysis-tutorial directory and upload data.zip using the `Upload` button in the top-right corner. **This will also take a long time.** Yes, we're working on a better way to do this.
-- In your Terminal tab, `cd methylation-analysis-tutorial` to navigate to the tutorial directory
+- In your Terminal tab, `cd methylation-analysis-tutorial` to navigate to the tutorial directory.
 - The data are in compressed format.
 Unzip it: `unzip data.zip`.
 - You don't need the .zip file anymore.
 Delete it with `rm data.zip`.
 - You are now done with the Terminal and can close it.